• Skip to primary navigation

 Sourdough Breakfast Strata

-Sourdough Breakfast Strata with sun-dried tomatoes, spinach and fontina cheese is perfect for brunch!!
+Sourdough Breakfast Strata with sun-dried tomatoes, spinach and fontina cheese is perfect for brunch or dinner!

 Course: Breakfast